-- remain in the secure storage facilities at the centre's registered address, approved by the JCQ Centre Inspection Service, until 90 minutes before the published starting time for the examination; (Question paper packets must not be opened prior to the scheduled date of the examination.) - be taken to the examination venue by a member of centre staff; - be transported to the alternative venue, securely packaged and kept under secure conditions at all times within 90 minutes of the published starting time for the examination.
+- be kept in secure storage at the centre's registered address, approved by the JCQ Centre Inspection Service, until 90 minutes before the published starting time for the examination; (Question paper packets must not be opened prior to the scheduled date of the examination.) - be taken to the alternative examination venue by a member of centre staff; - be transported to the alternative examination venue, securely packaged and kept under secure conditions at all times within 90 minutes of the published starting time for the examination.